Report Animal Concerns

 You can protect yourself by planning ahead for safe handling and disposal of needles without recapping.
 Standard needles should NOT be left out in work areas; they should be used and then immediately disposed of in approved sharps containers without recapping.

-If it is essential that a needle be recapped due to the nature of your work, the use of a mechanical device (e.g., tongs, forceps, or the one-handed scoop method) must be used.
+If it is essential that a needle be recapped due to the nature of your work, the use of a mechanical device (e.g., tongs, forceps, or the one-handed scoop method) MUST be used.
 Additionally, written justification and instructions for any procedures that involve the recapping of needles are also required.
-EHS offers a Needle Recapping and Handling Standard Operating Procedure that can be downloaded and posted in your lab for reference.
+EHS offers a Needle Recapping and Handling Standard Operating Procedure (note: clicking on link will download a Word document copy of the SOP) that can be downloaded and posted in your lab for reference.

 Proper Disposal